vushakolaPhanindra/vushakolaPhanindra/README.md

 - 🤖 Exploring **Machine Learning,AI and Generative AI** and building intelligent applications with **LLMs **
 - 🧠 Developing AI models that learn, adapt, and reason like humans
 - 🌍 Participating in **Hackathons and AI Challenges** to push the limits of creativity
-- 🧩 Designing scalable, user-friendly AI apps that merge **functionality with purpose**

 ---